puppetlabs/puppetserver/documentation/config_file_master.md

 The `master.conf` file configures how Puppet Server handles [deprecated][] authorization methods for master endpoints.
 For an overview, see [Puppet Server Configuration](./configuration.html).

-> **Deprecation Note:** This file contains only the `allow-header-cert-info` parameter, and is deprecated as of Puppet Server 2.2 in favor of authorization settings that are configured in the [`auth.conf`][] file.
+> **Deprecation Note:** This file contains only the `allow-header-cert-info` parameter, and is deprecated as of Puppet Server 2.2 in favor of authorization settings that are configured in the [new `auth.conf`][] file.
 Because this setting is deprecated, a default `master.conf` file is no longer included in the Puppet Server package.

 In `master.conf`, the `allow-header-cert-info` setting determines whether Puppet Server should use authorization info from the `X-Client-Verify`, `X-Client-DN`, and `X-Client-Cert` HTTP headers.
 Its default value is `false`.